-- (1) Approving Official (AO): A Government employee responsible for the following activities: - (a) Establish and continually monitor internal controls to ensure that the prior approval of purchases and funds certification are obtained by cardholders and key duties of the program are properly segregated. - (b) Notify the APC when a cardholder retires, leaves FAA, transfers to another office, or no longer requires a purchase card. - (c) Establish procedures to ensure that cardholder purchase card files are retained when a cardholder retires, transfers to another office, or leaves FAA7. - (d) Submit the application for a new purchase cardholder to the APC for establishing a new cardholder's account. - (e) Submit a written request to the APC to change the cardholder's single and/or monthly purchase limit. - (f) Report fraudulent or improper use of the purchase card to the National Purchase Card Program Manager and APC. - (g) Review and final approve cardholder's transactions in US Bank Access
+- (1) An approving official (AO) must be a Government employee that is currently at or above the pay band/grade level of the cardholders to be assigned to the AO. - (2) Approving Official (AO): A Government employee responsible for the following activities: - (a) Establish and continually monitor internal controls to ensure that the prior approval of purchases and funds certification are obtained by cardholders and key duties of the program are properly segregated.

-Online within 45 days of the close of the billing cycle. �s purchase All card transactions must be final approved (including fraud and disputed transactions) to ensure funds are expended from the correct appropriation code. - (h) Safeguard the bank's user IDs and passwords.
-The AO must not share user IDs and passwords. - (i) Ensure that items purchased through the purchase card are the same as those approved.
-The cardholder is to provide to the AO a justification for any differences. - (2) Cardholder: A Government employee who uses the purchase card to make purchases and is responsible for the following activities:
+- (b) Notify the APC when a cardholder retires, leaves FAA, transfers to another office, or no longer requires a purchase card. - (c) Establish procedures to ensure that cardholder purchase card files are retained when a cardholder retires, transfers to another office, or leaves FAA. - (d) Submit the Approve new purchase cardholder application for a new purchase cardholder to the APC for establishing and spending limits and submit a justification of need for a new cardholder's purchase card account to the APC. - (e) Submit a written requestrequests to the APC to change the cardholder's single and/or monthly purchase limit. - (f) Review all purchase card transactions and ensure accuracy of information and that all required documentation is included for each transaction. - (g) Ensure that all transactions are for a bona fide need of the government. - (h) Report fraudulent or improper use of the purchase card to the National Purchase Card Program Manager and APC. - (gi) Review and final approve cardholder's transactions in US Bank Access Online within 45 days of the close of the billing cycle.
+All transactions must be final approved (including fraud and disputed transactions) to ensure funds are expended from the correct appropriation code. - (hj) Safeguard the bank's user IDs and passwords.
+The AO must not share user IDs and passwords. - (ik) Ensure that items purchased through the purchase card are the same as those approved.
+The cardholder is to provide to the AO a justification for any differences. - (23) Cardholder: A Government employee who uses the purchase card to make purchases and is responsible for the following activities: - (a) Safeguard the purchase card and account number.
+Only the individual whose name appears on the card is authorized to usemake itpurchases on that purchase card.
+Allowing someone other than the cardholder to use the card, or sharing passwords to obtain products and services, is considered an unauthorized purchase that is subject to disciplinary action as outlined in the Human Resources Operating Instructions (HROI) Table of Penalties, ER-4.1, Section 27h. - (b) Obtain prior approval from the approving official before making a purchase.
+The approving official is required to approve the justification of each individual transaction for need and accuracy.
+The cardholder must obtain